WorldBrain/Memex/Readme.md

 ### Automatic recompilation

 If the steps above worked, running `make watch` will trigger a quick recompilation every time a source file has been modified.

-Depending on which part of the code you change, you may currently have to reload the extension in your browser:
+If you are testing in Firefox through `make fx-run`/`web-ext`, the extension should also reload automatically.
+Otherwise, depending on which part of the code you change, you may have to reload the extension in your browser:

 - If your edits affected only the overview interface, just refresh/reopen it.
 - However, if you changed the background script, you have will to reload the